 I care about economic empowerment and aspire to shorten the distance between good intentions and reality.
 This is especially challenging for the local businesses, who struggle to show their impact beyond their communities.
 To try and solve this, I volunteered at Work for Good in London, a social enterprise that empowers local businesses to give to the causes they care about in an easy and visible way.
 This spring, I'm also designing products and services for InSupply, a social enterprise in Tanzania, so that local doctors and nurses can have better access to the tools and medicines their patients need.

 "See the world as it is, and how you want it to be."
 The pure joy of building something from scratch motivated me to start learning about design thinking after three years in banking, and pushed me to make the career switch to tech product management.
 During the special time of COVID-19, more and more people need to buy safely and quickly.
-That's why I'm working with my team right now to launch the Amazon marketplace to the world.
-By the end of 2020, over 5 million new customers in Europe and the Middle East will gain access to over 30 million products online.
+That's why I've working with my team to launch the Amazon marketplace to the world, including Sweden, Poland, Egypt, and Africa.
+By the end of 2021, over 5 million new customers in Europe and the Middle East will gain access to over 30 million products online.

 How might we create an environment that triggers more spontaneous conversations in the new entrepreneurship building at Penn?
 I designed this interactive, multi-functional wooden bench with my team to bring Hawaiian beach waves to our Philadelphia campus.